 - Our office will contact you once the vehicle arrives.
 The lease agreement must be completed and signed before the vehicle leaves the lot.

 - Leasing charges are billed monthly through eStatements.

 - If you need a parking contract for the Twin Cities campus, contact Customer Service at 612-626-7275.

 - PTS Fleet will need written authorization from the department head to lease a vehicle.

 - Minimum term of all leases is one year.

 - The monthly billing includes a period charge and mileage fee (on TC campus vehicles only).
-Insurance is billed separately on a monthly basis.
+Insurance and fuel consumption are billed separately on a monthly basis.

 - All drivers must be on the university payroll.
 If not, they must be a student or volunteer with written permission from the head of the renting department.
 All drivers must be at least 19 years of age and have a valid driver's license from one of the 50 states or Canada.
 We accept restricted driver's licenses.
 Drivers of 15 passenger vans must have completed a two-hour driver training course.

 - The only passengers allowed in any vehicle are those on official university business.
 No exceptions.

 - All accidents must be reported, whether or not there was any damage done to the university vehicle.